Mark Bingham: Legacy

-U.S. Senators John McCain and Barbara Boxer honored Bingham on September 17, 2001, in a ceremony for San Francisco Bay Area victims of the attacks, presenting a folded American flag to Paul Holm.
-All of the former, current, and future U.S. Presidents at the time gave praise to Bingham, including, Gerald Ford, Jimmy Carter, Ronald Reagan, George H.W.
-Bush, Bill Clinton, George W. Bush, Barack Obama, Donald Trump, and Joe Biden.
+U.S. Senators John McCain and Barbara Boxer honored Bingham at a ceremony for San Francisco Bay Area victims of the attacks, presenting a folded American flag to Holm.

-The Mark Kendall Bingham Memorial Tournament (referred to as the Bingham Cup), a biennial international rugby union competition predominantly for gay and bisexual men, was established in 2002 in his memory.
+The Mark Kendall Bingham Memorial Tournament (the Bingham Cup), a biennial international rugby union competition predominantly for gay and bisexual men, was established in 2002 in his memory.

 Bingham, along with the other passengers on Flight 93, was posthumously awarded the Arthur Ashe Courage Award in 2002.

 The Eureka Valley Recreation Center's Gymnasium in San Francisco was renamed the Mark Bingham Gymnasium in August 2002.

 Singer Melissa Etheridge dedicated the song "Tuesday Morning" in 2004 to his memory.

 Beginning in 2005, the UC Berkeley Foundation and the California Alumni Association named the Mark Bingham Award for Excellence in Achievement by Young Alumni in his honor.
-According to the university, the goal of the award is to honor "a young alumnus/a who graduated within the last 10 years who has made a significant contribution to his/her community, country, or the world at large."
+According to the university, the award recognizes "a young alumnus/a who graduated within the last 10 years who has made a significant contribution to his/her community, country, or the world at large."
 The award is presented at the school's annual Berkeley Charter Gala.

 At the National 9/11 Memorial, Bingham and other passengers from Flight 93 are memorialized at the South Pool, on Panel S-67.

-At the Flight 93 National Memorial in Pennsylvania, Bingham's name is located on one of the 40 8 ft panels of polished, 3 in granite that comprise the Memorial's Wall of Names.
+At the Flight 93 National Memorial in Pennsylvania, Bingham's name appears on the 40 8 ft panels of polished granite that form the memorial's Wall of Names.

-The 2013 feature-length documentary The Rugby Player focuses on Bingham and the bond he had with his mother, Alice Hoagland, a former United Airlines flight attendant who, following his death, became an authority on airline safety and a champion of LGBT rights.
-Described by ESPN as "an insightful and stereotype-shattering exploration" of Bingham's life, the film, directed by Scott Gracheff, relies on the vast amount of video footage Bingham himself shot beginning in his teens until weeks before his death.
-The film's alternate title, With You, is a popular rugby term, and one of Bingham's favorite expressions.
+The 2013 feature-length documentary The Rugby Player focuses on Bingham and the bond he had with his mother, Alice Hoagland, a former United Airlines flight attendant who, after his death, became an authority on airline safety and a champion of LGBT rights.
+Described by ESPN as "an insightful and stereotype-shattering exploration" of Bingham's life, the film, directed by Scott Gracheff, uses extensive video footage Bingham recorded from his teens until weeks before his death.
+The film's alternate title, With You, is a popular rugby term and one of Bingham's favorite expressions.
 The film premiered on Australia's ABC2 on August 20, 2014.